snok/drf-openapi-tester/docs/implementation.rst

 Input Validation
 ================

-Similarly to the response documentation, it is useful to test your request body documentation to ensure it is-, and remains, accurate.
+As with your response documentation, it can be useful to test your request body documentation to ensure it is-, and remains, accurate.

 The current input validation function requires that you're using Django Rest Framework's ``Serializer`` for input validation.